 Both machines also have the option of using reusable pods or K-cups which you refill with your choice of ground coffee, which is better for the environment and easier on the pocket!

 Winner: Nespresso is the clear winner here showing they are a company who cares about coffee sustainability and the environment.

 Some things to consider when choosing which machine to opt for…

 Both Keurig and Nespresso machines are designed to be easy and intuitive to use.
-Nespresso machines tend to be more compact than Keurig machines.
+Nespresso machines tend to be more compact than Keurig machines (although Keurig does have a few compact machines like the Keurig mini and K slim.
 Nespresso machines also tend to have more modern, minimalist designs making them a beautiful addition to any benchtop.

 Nespresso machines with their minimalistic design do not offer much in the way of programmability.
 Keurig machines on the other hand generally are more advanced with many offering LCD touch screens and the ability to program the machine to automatically turn on and off and adjust brew temperature and strength.

 Automatic Capsule Ejection

 It may be a small thing but capsule ejection is something to be aware of.
 Nespresso machines all are designed to automatically eject the used capsule into a bin when you open the lid.
 This saves time if you are brewing multiple drinks and helps prevent you from burning your fingers when removing a hot capsule.

 Water Reservoir Size